Jon-b-m/middleware/README.md

 # middleware
 For use with FreeAPS X.

-You can copy and paste into FAX, but at your own risk, so please be careful!
+You can copy and paste (replace) into FAX middleware function, but at your own risk, so please be careful!
+To access middleware on your phone, first enable debug settings.

 Telegram group for interaction and sharing: https://t.me/middleware_freeaps_x